AnzelleL23/bubbles/README.md

 - Beautiful and colorful coral in almost every site you go to.
 - Reefs teeming with marine life in every corner.
 If you don’t see any fish, then you’re probably on a night dive.
 - Not as many pelagics as one would hope for (there is the occasional reef shark and manta) but the vibrant reefs more than make up for it.
+People come here hoping to see mantas but I think there are better places (like Nusa Penida for example where manta sightings are almost 100% guaranteed) to do so.
 - Blue waters and amazing visibility virtually everywhere.
 - Amazing variety of diving: drifts, macro, shallow reefs, sandy bottom.
-- If you enjoy drift diving, this is 100% the place to go.
+If you enjoy drift diving, this is 100% the place to go.
+- Sites like Batu Bolong and ___ rock are just out of this world.
+Shotgun is a bit overhyped, not particularly scary at all.
 - The only place I’ve been to so far where I truly feel like I am straight out of a scene from ‘The Little Mermaid’, too difficult to describe the experience with words.
-- **Highlights:** Corals, reef fish
+- **Highlights:** Corals, reef fish.
+- **Recommended skill level:** Minimally AOWD (and maybe about 30-40 dives) to fully take in and appreciate the diving here.

 ## A Tier
 ### Nusa Penida (Indonesia)
 <p align="middle">